Vrolijk/OSDD/workshop/readme.md

 ``` 14:59:48.026559 IP 10.0.0.1 > 004: ICMP echo request, id 2, seq 1, length 64 ``` <br>
  ```14:59:48.026607 IP 004 > 10.0.0.1: ICMP echo reply, id 2, seq 1, length 64 ```

-### Optional: make the ARP entry permanent on PING
+### Advice: make the ARP entry permanent on PING
-Run the following command to create a startup script.
+Run the following commands to create a startup script.
 This way you will not forget to add the ARP entry after a reboot.
 You need to install net-tools to add the application Arp.
 ```
-sudo gedit /etc/rc.local
+sudo gedit /etc/network/if-up.d/add-my-static-arp
 ```
 Add the following:
 ```